 What can you find at Kids Club English?

-Find Activity Packs that are related to stories and topics.
+Find printable craft activities and worksheets that are related to stories and topics.
 These activities are based on our experience of working with young language learners.
 These crafts are fun, interactive and actively promote language learning.
-Our collection is growing fast.
-Watch this space!

 Playlists of songs organised by topic.
 We have hand-picked the best songs on youtube.
 They are easy to access at home, in the classroom or on the move.
 This area helps provide more opportunities for children to listen to quality English.